abcdmatrix1/abcdmatrix1.github.io/ia/nuc1-note.md

+Against the eucharistic interpretation in the Marcan versions are Boobyer; Fowler(at least on the first reading of the Gospel); Neugebauer; Gundry.

+One should note that at least some of the critics who deny eucharistic allusions in the Marcan versions (e.g., Gundry) do so with a view to rejecting the larger claim that the story of Jesus feeding the multitude was simply created out of the eucharistic tradition of the early church.

+But denying the latter claim need not entail denying the former.

+Boobyer’s treatment suffers from a different kind of difficulty.

+In his criticism of any eucharistic interpretation, Boobyer tends to push together two different questions: whether the feeding miracle itself was understood as a eucharist of sorts and whether the feeding miracle was secondarily given some eucharistic allusions or overtones by the later Christian tradition or by the evangelists.

+I would answer no to the former and yes to the latter.

+Another difficulty is that both Boobyer and Gundry take too literalistic an approach to the question of whether there are eucharistic allusions in the feeding miracle: e.g., they claim that the presence of fish and the absence of wine in the feeding miracle preclude eucharistic allusions.

+But this is to confuse an allusion to a different event with a retelling of the same event in an alternate form.

+In favor of sacramental overtones, in varying degrees, in the Marcan and/or the Johannine version are Richardson; Taylor; Denis; van Cangh.

+Bassler, (only in the case of the “informed” or historical reader, not the “ideal” reader of modem reader-response criticism).

+Shaw, (with the suggestion that the first Marcan version refers more to the Last Supper, the second more to the eucharist of the church);

+Iersel, (one of the fullest defenses of eucharistic allusions)

+Potterie, (claiming that the presence of a eucharistic reference is an almost unanimous opinion among commentators);

+Masuda, (only in Mark’s redaction, not in his tradition);

+Pesch’s view is complex: on the one hand, the first Marcan version had no eucharistic overtones in the pre-Marcan tradition; that the Evangelist interpreted it eucharistically can be seen only from 8:14-21.

+On the other hand, the second Marcan version already had eucharistic overtones in the tradition.

+Guelich prefers to speak of an “indirect influence” of the eucharistic tradition in the first Marcan version, which becomes more evident in the second Marcan version.

 ## 엘리야 시험 준비 및 info
 ### 도서관 책 1
 > 구약신학과의 만남 : 신학으로 본 구약입문 / W. 브루지만 외 공저 ; 차준희 옮김 프리칭아카데미, 2007.
 Brueggenmann, Walter heological introduction to the old testament|